IAMAl/Readings-in-Computer-Architectures/README.md

 #### 3.2.1.
 Hazards and Bypassing

-- "The design space of register renaming techniques", D. Sima, IEEE Micro (Volume: 20, Issue: 5, Sep/Oct 2000)
+- "The design space of register renaming techniques", D. Sima, IEEE Micro, Volume: 20, Issue: 5, Sep/Oct 2000

 - "The performance impact of incomplete bypassing in processor pipelines", P.S.
 Ahuja, D.W.
-Clark, A. Rogers, Proceedings of the 28th Annual International Symposium on Microarchitecture, 29 Nov.-1 Dec.
+Clark, A. Rogers, Proceedings of the 28th Annual International Symposium on Microarchitecture (MICRO-28), 29 Nov.-1 Dec.
 1995

 #### 3.2.2.
 Branch Instruction and Prediction